 Undergraduate Fee Remission (GSI Appointments Only)

-Undergraduate GSI (UGSI) appointees must be approved in advance by the Graduate Division or by a delegated School or College Dean.
+Undergraduate GSI (UGSI) appointees must be approved in advance by the student’s College Dean.

-Per the UAW Contract, UGSIs are eligible for a fee remission, however, fee remissions for undergraduate GSIs are not generated through Graduate Division.
-Departments are responsible for remissions associated with Undergraduate GSI appointments in accordance with EVCP George Breslauer’s memo of March, 2008.
+Per Article 11 of the UAW Contract, UGSIs are eligible for a fee remission, however, fee remissions for undergraduate GSIs are not generated through Graduate Division.
+The hiring unit is responsible for processing UGSI fee remission awards in Campus Solutions.
+UGSI fee remissions include tuition, student services fee, and $150 toward the Berkeley campus fee.

 For detailed instructions on UGSI eligibility requirements and the approval process, see Undergraduate GSIs above.